-Do not connect any 12 volt equipment directly to the battery terminals.
-Doing so may cause a that the vent nine is clear of obstructions and not kinked.
+The cell plugs and vent pipe must be in place at all times when the battery is connected to the vehicle.
+Ensure that the vent pipe is clear of obstructions and not kinked.
 Failure to do so may cause a pressure build up in the battery, resulting in an explosion.